 We currently pay a quarterly dividend on our common shares.
 However, there is no assurance that we will be able to pay dividends in the future.
 Dividends are subject to determination and declaration by our Board of Directors, which takes into account many factors.
 The declaration of dividends by us on our common stock is subject to the discretion of our Board and to applicable state and federal regulatory limitations.
 The Company may receive dividends from the Bank which is subject to restrictions and limitations in the amount and timing of the dividends it may pay to the Company.
 The Bank has been declaring additional dividends each quarter to provide this liquidity to the Company.
-In future years, we anticipate the Captive will also upstream dividends to the Company once reserve levels are adequately provided for.
+The Captive also upstreams dividends to the Company when reserve levels are adequately provided for and may not exceed the net income of the prior twelve months.